Mathematical Foundations

 Time Monday Tuesday Wednesday Thursday Friday

-Morning Eldad Haber Nikola B. Kovachki Short Talks & Posters Audrey Repetti Melanie Weber
+Morning Eldad Haber Nikola B. Kovachki Short Talks & Posters Audrey Repetti Brynjulf Owren

-Afternoon Eldad Haber Nikola B. Kovachki Free Afternoon Audrey Repetti Melanie Weber
+Afternoon Eldad Haber Nikola B. Kovachki Free Afternoon Audrey Repetti Brynjulf Owren

 Lecturers